 Shayla has been a veterinary technician since 2014.
-After high school, she started her technician career at a local animal clinic.
-She moved to Myrtle Beach in 2016 from a small town in West Virginia.
-Shayla lives with her husband, Justin and their two dogs, Copper and Remmy.
+After high school, she started her technician career at a local animal clinic in a small town in West Virginia.
+She moved to Myrtle Beach in 2016.
+Shayla lives with her husband Justin and their two dogs, Copper and Remmy.
 She enjoys coming to work every day and expanding her knowledge in the ever-growing veterinary field.
 She spends her spare time outdoors and hanging out with her family and dogs.

 Originally from Kentucky, Travis has over 10 years of experience in veterinary medicine.
 He spent 5 years in emergency medicine where he became proficient in emergency nursing and honed his surgical skills.
 While working in Reproductive medicine for over a year, he learned how puppies and kittens were made, whelping, and how to properly care for them as they grow.
-He enjoys the company of his Miniature Pincher, Mokee, Sabrina the Siamese and the newest member, a pit mix named Meg.
+He enjoys the company of his Miniature Pinscher- Mokee, Sabrina the Siamese and the newest member of his family, a pit mix named Meg.
 During his leisure time, he enjoys spending time outdoors and tending to his aquarium.
 With his green thumb, he and his gnomes take care of his flourishing garden.

-Kevin is originally from Chicago, where he grew up most his life.
+Kevin is originally from Chicago, where he spent most his life.
 In 2011, he moved to Georgia for a degree in Fire Science and EMT.
-After college, he found his passion working with animals at a county shelter.
-This job steered him to pursue a career with animals.
+After college, he realized his passion for working with animals at a county shelter.
+That job steered him to pursue a career with animals.
 For a short time, he moved back to Chicago to be close to family.
 While he was home, he gained more animal experience at a private shelter.
-In August 2017, his family and him needed a change and moved to the beach.
+In August 2017, he and his family needed a change and moved to the beach.
 He is excited to be furthering his skills here at VCMB.

 Katie is a graduate of Siena College in New York.
 She is currently continuing her studies to become a veterinary technician.
-Avid dog lover who has been training dogs since she was nine.
+Katie is an avid dog lover who has been training dogs since she was nine.
 She has competed in rally, agility, and confirmation.
 She has done therapy work in nursing homes with her previous dogs.
-She is now training her red Merle Australian Shepherd for Service dog work.
-Having worked with animals so long, she is very happy to be working at clinic that acts as a team for the benefit & well being of people’s pets.
+She is now training her red Merle Australian Shepherd for service dog work.
+Having worked with animals so long, she is very happy to be working at a clinic that acts as a team for the benefit & well being of people’s pets.

 Martinne is originally from Ipswich, England.
 She moved to Myrtle Beach in 2003 with her family.
-She has worked since 2013 in the animal industry, with a variety of experience in emergency, managing a grooming salon and has her own pet sitting business.
+She has worked since 2013 in the animal industry, with a variety of experience from emergency, managing a grooming salon and has her own pet sitting business.
 When she is not pampering everyone’s pets, you can find her at the beach or hiking in the mountains.
-Other activities she enjoys is watching football (Go Ravens), reading, cooking and working out.
+Other activities she enjoys are: watching football (Go Ravens), reading, cooking, and working out.